DSaunders/EasyEvents/readme.md

 - Strongly typed events
 - Async everywhere
-- Multiple event storage options (even SQL, because why wouldn't you want to store all your events in a SQL server!?)
+- Multiple event storage options (even SQL Server, because why wouldn't you want to store all your events in SQL Server!?)

 Persist events, not state.